 However, if you wish to contact them, you can reach the IRS at 800-829-1040.

-If you want to know your IRS tax refund status, it’s best to use the Get Refund Status on their website.
+If you want to know your refund status, it’s best to use the Get Refund Status on the IRS website.
 You will need to provide several pieces of information to learn your IRS refund status.

 That information is:

 - Your Social Security Number

 - Tax filing status